 People often refer to the process of saturating the hair with oil and then combing out the lice and nits as “smothering” lice.

-This method is easy enough as you just separate the hair into sections and coat the hair with either olive or almond oil.
+This method is easy enough to separate the hair into sections and coat the hair with either olive or almond oil.

-Things like mayonnaise or Vaseline can be very difficult to wash out, so avoid using those oil-based products.
+Things like mayonnaise or Vaseline can be challenging to wash out, so avoid using those oil-based products.

-Go through the hair with a nit comb until you’ve completely covered and combed the entire head.
+Go through the hair with a nit comb until you’ve entirely covered and combed the entire head.

 Once you’re done, wash your child’s head with their regular shampoo.